DETAILED ACTION

 Referring to claim 24, Li discloses that the security policy can indicate that user plane integrity protection is not enabled and the TgNB may determine to enable the user plane integrity protection (Page 26, paragraph 5), which meets the limitation of wherein when a current user plane security activation status of the terminal device does not match the second user plane security policy, indicating to enable or disable user plane integrity protection for the terminal according to the second user plane security policy comprises when the user plane security activation status of the terminal device is that the user plane integrity protection for the terminal device is not enabled and the second user plane security policy indicates that enabling is required, indicating the terminal device to enable user plane integrity protection.

-Referring to claim 25, Li discloses that the handover request message includes correspondence between the user plane information the security policy and a security related parameter (Page 24, third paragraph: Li discloses an alternate embodiment in paragraph 6 of page 24 where the handover message “may” carry the security policy, but this is an optional embodiment.) and the TgNB utilizes the correspondence between the user plane information and the security policy to determine the first user plane protection algorithm (Page 25, paragraphs 2-3), which meets the limitation of [in response to that the message does not indicate whether to enable user plane integrity protection] and the target access network device determines that a terminal device supports user plane integrity protection based on the indication information.
-The TgNB utilizes the received correspondence information and the security capabilities of the terminal to determine a first user plane protection algorithm (Page 25, paragraphs 2-3, step 604), which meets the limitation of determines, based on the first user plane security policy, a user plane security activation status for the terminal device.
+Referring to claim 25, Li discloses that the handover request message includes correspondence between the user plane information the security policy and a security related parameter (Page 24, third paragraph: Li discloses an alternate embodiment in paragraph 6 of page 24 where the handover message “may” carry the security policy, but this is an optional embodiment.) and the TgNB utilizes the correspondence between the user plane information and the security policy to determine the first user plane protection algorithm (Page 25, paragraphs 2-3).
+The TgNB utilizes the security capability to determine the first user plane protection algorithm (Page 25, paragraphs 1-3), which meets the limitation of in response to that a part of bits of the EPS security capability of the terminal device in the message indicates that the terminal device supports user plane integrity protection.
+The TgNB utilizes the received correspondence information and the security capabilities of the terminal to determine a first user plane protection algorithm (Page 25, paragraphs 2-3, step 604), which meets the limitation of determine, based on the first user plane security policy, a user plane security activation status for the terminal device.
 The TgNB sends a handover request acknowledgement to the SgNB (Page 27, paragraph 3, step 606) wherein the handover request acknowledgement includes a handover command message that includes the first user plane protection algorithm (Page 27, paragraph 4), which meets the limitation of send, the user plane security activation status to the source access network device.
 The SgNB sends the handover command message to the terminal (Page 28, paragraph 4, step 607), which meets the limitation of wherein the user plane security activation status is to be send to the terminal device.

 Li discloses that the TgNB can choose not to use the correspondence information and just use the default security policy.
 Li does not specify that the correspondence information does not indicate whether to enable user plane integrity protection.
 Bergstrom discloses a signaling system wherein indications can be omitted from messages when default parameters are considered suitable ([0048]: here Li suggests that the default security policy is “suitable” to the extent that Li provides an optional embodiment that ignores the correspondence information and uses the default policy instead), which meets the limitation of in response to that the message does not indicate whether to enable user plane integrity protection.
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention for the optional embodiment of Li to have simple omitted the correspondence information in the handover request message received by the TgNB in order to reduce signaling overhead as suggested by Bergstrom ([0048]).

 Referring to claim 26, Li discloses security protection in a wireless communication system wherein a TgNB receives a handover request from an SgNB (Page 24, second paragraph, step 603: TgNB reads on the claimed target access network device; SgNB reads on the claimed source access network device), which meets the limitation of receiving a message from a source access network device.
-The handover request includes a correspondence between the user plane information the security policy (Page 24, third paragraph) where the correspondence is a three-bit indicator (Page 24, paragraphs 8-9: correspondence indicators read on the claimed indication information), which meets the limitation of wherein the message comprises indication information.
+The handover request includes a security related parameter that includes encryption algorithm identifiers supported by the terminal (Page 24, third paragraph & Page 24, last paragraph – Page 25, first paragraph: security related parameter reads on the claimed EPS security capability; Examiner notes that “EPS security” represents the name of the claimed capability that does not define structure nor does the name require steps to be performed.
+Therefore, the name represents non-functional descriptive material that is not given patentable weight.
+See MPEP 2111.04-2111.05.
+Regardless, Li discloses (Page 11, paragraph 6) that the devices are implemented in an LTE system, which would be considered an EPS system.), which meets the limitation of wherein the message comprises an evolved packet system (EPS) security capability of a terminal device, wherein the EPS security capability of the terminal device indicates at least one security algorithm supported by the terminal device.
 The handover request message includes correspondence between the user plane information the security policy and a security related parameter (Page 24, third paragraph: Li discloses an alternate embodiment in paragraph 6 of page 24 where the handover message “may” carry the security policy, but this is an optional embodiment.).
-The TgNB utilizes the correspondence between the user plane information and the security policy to determine the first user plane protection algorithm (Page 25, paragraphs 2-3), which meets the limitation of the computing device determines that a terminal device supports user plane integrity protection based on the indication information.
-The TgNB sends a path switch message to an AMF node (Page 31, paragraph 8, step 801: AMF reads on the claimed mobility management entity) wherein the path switch message includes a default security policy (Page 31, paragraph 10), which meets the limitation of sending, to a mobility management entity, a path switch request that carries a first user plane security policy preconfigured on the target access network device.
+The TgNB utilizes the security capability to determine the first user plane protection algorithm (Page 25, paragraphs 1-3), which meets the limitation of in response to [both] that a part of bits of the EPS security capability of the terminal device in the message indicates that the terminal device supports user plane integrity protection.
+The TgNB sends a path switch message to an AMF node (Page 31, paragraph 8, step 801: AMF reads on the claimed mobility management entity) wherein the path switch message includes a default security policy (Page 31, paragraph 10), which meets the limitation of sending, to a mobility management entity, a path switch request that carries a first user plane security policy preconfigured on the computing device.
 The default security policy can be used to determine whether to enable user plane integrity protection (Page 26, paragraph 5), which meets the limitation of wherein the first user plane security policy indicates whether to enable user plane integrity protection.

 Li discloses that the TgNB can choose not to use the correspondence information and just use the default security policy.
 Li does not specify that the correspondence information does not indicate whether to enable user plane integrity protection.
 Bergstrom discloses a signaling system wherein indications can be omitted from messages when default parameters are considered suitable ([0048]: here Li suggests that the default security policy is “suitable” to the extent that Li provides an optional embodiment that ignores the correspondence information and uses the default policy instead), which meets the limitation of in response to that the message does not indicate whether to enable user plane integrity protection.
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention for the optional embodiment of Li to have simple omitted the correspondence information in the handover request message received by the TgNB in order to reduce signaling overhead as suggested by Bergstrom ([0048]).